Medically reviewed by Drugs.com. Last updated on Aug 10, 2020.

 Respiratory: Upper respiratory tract infection (7% to 9%), nasal congestion (7% to 8%), wheezing (5% to 7%), throat irritation (2% to 5%), bronchospasm (≤1% to 5%), laryngitis (solution: ≤5%) bronchitis (solution: 3%), epistaxis (2% to 3%), tonsillitis (solution: 2%)

-<1% (Limited to important or life-threatening): Aphonia, decreased appetite, hypersensitivity reaction, increased bronchial secretions, pneumonitis, pruritus, pulmonary congestion
+<1%, postmarketing, and/or case reports: Aphonia, decreased appetite, hypersensitivity reaction, increased bronchial secretions, pneumonitis, pruritus, pulmonary congestion, urticaria

 Concerns related to adverse effects:

-• Neuromuscular disorders: Use with caution in patients with neuromuscular disorders, including myasthenia gravis and Parkinson disease; neuromuscular blockade, respiratory failure, and prolonged respiratory paralysis may occur due to aminoglycoside-related curare-like effect on neuromuscular function.
+• Neuromuscular disorders: Use with caution in patients with neuromuscular disorders, including myasthenia gravis and Parkinson disease; neuromuscular blockade, respiratory failure, and prolonged respiratory paralysis may occur.
+Concomitant neuromuscular blocking agents may also increase risk for prolonged respiratory paralysis.

 The utility of monitoring serum concentrations in patients with renal impairment should be per health care provider discretion; serum concentrations achieved following inhalation are significantly less than those achieved following parenteral therapy in patients with normal renal function.
 Monitor serum tobramycin concentrations in patients with known or history of auditory dysfunction, renal dysfunction, and/or concomitant use of nephrotoxic drugs.
 One hour after inhalation, serum concentrations of 1 to 2 mcg/mL have been observed.